TobiasgutPrivat/AutoAlteration/ReadMe.md

 ### Available Alterations
 Those are the currently available Alterations

+Submitting to Altered Nadeo still goes under their regulations (don't spam create AN Maps)

 (Some Alterations, are not fully what they are in Altered Nadeo)

 <strong>Effect Alterations</strong>